Douglas Booth

 Douglas Booth's ex-girlfriend Vanessa Kirby

-There were also rumors about his romantic affairs with actress Naya Rivera, and since 2016, his heart belongs to Bel Powley, his colleague from the movie "Mary Shelley."
+He was also linked to actress Naya Rivera, but since 2016, his heart has belonged to Bel Powley, his "Mary Shelley" co-star.

 In 2016 Douglas Booth started to date Bel Powley